 Cohort exploratory analysis

 As a general rule for statistical testing, it is preferable to formulate one or several hypotheses and to test these in a targeted way.
-Performing numerous tests without any specific plan comes with an increased danger of false-positive results (although it many be appropriate to generate hypotheses if a validation cohort is available).
+Performing numerous tests without any specific plan comes with an increased danger of false-positive results (although it may be appropriate to generate hypotheses if a validation cohort is available).

-Types of statistical test
+Types of statistical tests

-GPSEA offers four statistical tests.
+GPSEA offers four statistical tests:

 • Fisher Exact Test (FET): Association between two categorical variables.
 In this case, the first categorical variable is presence/absense of a genotype and the second is presence/absense of annotation to an HPO term.

-• t test: Association between presence/absence of a genotype with a numerical test result (e.g., potassium level)
+• t test: Association between presence/absence of a genotype with a numerical test result (e.g., potassium level).

 Please consult the documentation pages for each of these tests if you are unsure which to use.